ysyk2021/handling-workplace-conflict-effective-strategies-for-managing-difficult-situations/src/chapter-11-1.md

-Chapter 11: Conclusion: Recap of Key Strategies for Managing Workplace Conflict
+Recap of Key Strategies for Managing Workplace Conflict
 ===============================================================================

 Managing conflicts in the workplace is a challenging but important task.
 By understanding the principles of effective conflict management, developing strategies for managing conflicts, fostering a culture of conflict management, leveraging technology, and celebrating achievements, managers and employees can achieve better outcomes and promote positive relationships.